 Interestingly, 8% of people in the social support group went into remission for depression as well.
 This is further confirmation that social interaction plays a role.

 These results are incredible no doubt, but it brings up a question to ponder: If people didn’t really come that close to following the prescribed diet, would the results have been significantly better if people followed it completely?

-Regardless, it is a very “real world” trial which is important since the people who are going to try improving their symptoms are going to be in real world, rather than in a lab being fed all their food.
+Regardless, it is a very “real world” trial.
+Which is important since the people who are going to try improving their symptoms are going to be in the real world, rather than in a lab being fed all their food.
 A 32% remission rate is a great statistic by itself considering diet is only one piece of the puzzle.

 How to Actually Implement the Diet

 This is the interesting part.
 I’ll lay out the diet how it is listed in the study, based on the number of servings per day.
-The serving sizes are based on the Eat for Health Guide and you can find the exact serving sizes in the links in the middle of the page.
+The serving sizes are based on the Eat for Health Guide.
+You can find the exact serving sizes in the links in the middle of that page.

 Whole grains – 5–8 servings per day

-Low-fat and unsweetened dairy foods – 2–3 per day
+Low-fat and unsweetened dairy foods – 2–3 serves per day

-Raw and unsalted nuts – 1 per day
+Raw and unsalted nuts – 1 serving per day